 STDY 301 - Research Methods: This course is a concentrated course in research methods; it covers the basics of research, types of information, source evaluation, research paper structure, citations and formatting.
-Attendance is vital and individual and group assignments are major components of the course.
+Individual and group assignments are major components of the course.